biblequiz/BibleQuiz.com/_pages/national-finals.md

 **SPONSORSHIP**

-- Need 1 Platinum Sponsor of at least $3,000.00
+- ~~Need 1 Platinum Sponsor of at least $3,000.00~~
 - Need 1 Diamond Sponsor of at least $1,500.00
-- Need 14 Silver Sponsors for Quiz Rooms sponsored at $300.00
+- Need 7 Silver Sponsors for Quiz Rooms sponsored at $300.00
-- 20 Bible Boosters of at least $25.00 Plus
+- Need 8 Bible Boosters of at least $25.00 Plus

 **SCHOLARSHIP**